The Housing Market Crash of 2007 and What Caused the Crash

 The aftermath

-Even though the financial crisis was resolved by start of 2009 the housing market continued to decline throughout 2009.
+Even though the financial crisis was resolved by the start of 2009 the housing market continued to decline throughout 2009.
 There were over 3 million foreclosure filings for 2009.
 Unemployment rose to over 10% and the housing market crash created the worst recession since the early 1980’s.
-By the 4th quarter of 2009 the U.S. has experienced significant GDP growth and corporate earnings had increased by over 100%.
+By the 4th quarter of 2009, the U.S. has experienced significant GDP growth and corporate earnings had increased by over 100%.
 The Unemployment Rate had stabilized towards the end of 2009.
-By 2010 housing prices still haven’t gone up and we are still working through a surplus of housing inventory.
+By 2010 housing prices still haven’t gone up and we are still working on a surplus of housing inventory.

-3 Responses to The Housing Market Crash of 2007 and What Caused the Crash
+20 Responses to The Housing Market Crash of 2007 and What Caused the Crash

 1. calvin says: